-Be sure to push the plug into the AC In port all the way to the guide (10).
+Be sure to push the plug into the AC In port all the way to the guide line (10).

-- 3 Connect other cables to the computer, if necessary. - ☐ To set up TV connections available on models with the TV tuner board, see Using the TV Function (page 60). - To connect an HDMI cable to the HDMI INPUT port for using the HDMI Input function, see Using the HDMI Input Function (page 69). - ☐ To connect your computer to an Ethernet network, see Connecting to a Network (LAN) (page 109). - 4 Snap open the cable clamp (11), route the cables through it, and then snap the cable clamp back shut.
+- 3 Connect other cables to the computer, if necessary. - □ To set up TV connections, see Using the TV Function (page 62). - □ To connect an HDMI cable to the HDMI INPUT port for using the HDMI Input function, see Using the HDMI Input Function (page 71). - □ To connect your computer to an Ethernet network, see Using the Network (LAN) (page 92). - 4 Slightly pull the tab (11) of the cable clamp (12) with your fingertip in the direction of the arrow and gently pull it up to release the cable clamp.